simondlevy/ArduEye/README.md

 </ul>

 To use the optical flow library, first make sure that the [type definition](src/OpticalFlow.h#L36-L40) for pixels (eight-bit or sixteen-bit) agrees with your image format, commenting-out the appropriate line as needed.
-Most image-acquition systems (like OpenCV) use eight-bit grayscale images, whereas the Stonyman2 chip uses sixteen bits.
+Most image-acquisition systems (like OpenCV) use eight-bit grayscale images, whereas the Stonyman2 chip uses sixteen bits.